WinPE: Add drivers

 You can also update device drivers while you're running Windows PE.
 For more information, see Drvload Command-Line Options.

-Get the Windows Assessment and Deployment Kit with Windows PE tools
+- Install the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference, including the Windows PE feature.

 copype amd64 C:\WinPE_amd64